 - Do some market research and survey to know the needs of the market.
 It will help you decide which processes must integrate cloud technologies.

 - Collaborate with various third-party Logistic and Supply Chain partners to make operations more straightforward.

 - Evaluate whether the cloud technologies are meeting your expectations or not.
 It is crucial to always analyze and update the system as per need.

 Over to You

 Most of the supply chain industry players are already using cloud computing technologies.
 With that said, the complete migration to the cloud will still take a lot of time if we consider the risk and migration factors.
 Despite the risk, the operational benefits and cost reduction due to cloud computing technologies are too difficult to ignore.

-In the future, we can expect the supply and logistics industry players being more dependent on cloud computing technology.
+In the future, we can expect the Logistic and Supply Chain industry players to be more dependent on cloud computing technology.